“By 2050, oceans will contain more plastic than fish by weight.” – Dame Ellen Patricia MacArthur

 Slowly progressing towards a less polluted shoreline, it was the video of an Olive Ridley turtle in Costa Rica that acted as the turning point.
 With the scale tipping towards red in remorse, the video went viral and the awareness graph, exponential.
 The momentum reached its zenith upon recognition from acclaimed designer Vivienne Westwood in 2017.
 Receiving over 400,000 shares, the Facebook post warning “The straw in your cocktail or coffee will be on this planet forever,” took the world by storm.
 A plethora of endorsements followed, and the likes of Ellen Pompeo and Paul Nicklen urged to #StopSucking.
 Navigating into India, restaurateurs are taking note of the issue at hand.
 “Look at the amount of rubbish generated in Mumbai and the sheer waste when it comes to plastic; it’s time this stopped,” quoted The Times Of India talking to Riyaaz Amlani, C.E.O and Managing Director Impresario.

 With Pappco Greenware launching #OneLessPieceOfPlastic initiative, restaurants are championing the movement in India.
 Pappco’s FDA approved sustainably sourced paper straws are doing rounds across Mumbai and local eateries like Cafe Zoe, The Prithvi Cafe, and Smokehouse Deli have taken to it.
 Shining the limelight on plastic pollution in the city, the ongoing St+Art exhibition at Sassoon Docks is expanding the circle of cognisance.
 And Delhi is not too far behind.
-GreenR Cafe, Perch Wine & Coffee Bar, and Ek Bar have switched to sustainable options like paper and reusable bamboo straws.
+GreenR Cafe, Perch Wine & Coffee Bar, Di Ghent, Jamie’s Pizzeria, Triple 8, Mahabelly, and Ek Bar, amongst others, have switched to sustainable options like paper, stainless steel, and bamboo straws.
+DSSC Power Packer 2017, Bar-Back Collective has also issued a mandate for use of potato starch straws.
 Behind the change lies a thought, “We need to explore a sustainable and environmentally conscious way of living,” says Vaibhav Singh of Perch Wine & Coffee Bar.
 Veteran A.D Singh concurs, “You use a straw for a few minutes to sip on a cocktail and it eventually ends up in the oceans.
 When you have a chance and an option to switch to sustainable alternatives, why not?”.
 With options aplenty, paper, stainless steel, glass, and bamboo, Ek Bar is intelligently experimenting with design and sustainability.

 Whilst initial procurement in #OurCity was hindered with obstacles, Vaibhav Singh is spreading the word, “We just supplied hundred pieces of bamboo straws to FabCafe.”
 Prompting us to keep focus on the bigger picture, he adds, “It is a good step, but a very small and symbolic one.
 In the end it won’t solve our issues, though it is a beginning.”
 There is a long way to tread, but each step and each straw makes a difference, and the thought is being resonated worldwide.